 - a.
-Each short-term bicycle parking space shall be a minimum of 30 inches in width and 8 feet in length and shall be accessible without moving another bicycle. - b.
-Overhead clearance shall be a minimum of seven feet. - c.
-At least 30 inches of clearance shall be provided between bicycle parking spaces and adjacent walls, poles, landscaping, street furniture, drive aisles, and pedestrian ways and at least 5 feet from vehicle parking spaces to allow for the maneuvering of bikes. - d.
+Each bicycle parking space shall be a minimum of 30 inches in width and eight feet in length and shall be accessible without moving another bicycle. - b.
+At least 30 inches of clearance shall be provided between bicycle parking spaces and adjacent walls, poles, landscaping, street furniture, drive aisles, and pedestrian ways and at least five feet from vehicle parking spaces to allow for the maneuvering of bikes. - c.
+Overhead clearance shall be a minimum of seven feet. - d.
 Multiple Rows.
 A minimum five foot aisle between each row of bicycle parking shall be provided for bicycle maneuvering beside or between each row, when multiple rows are proposed. - B. Long-Term Bicycle Parking.
-Long-term bicycle parking shall be provided in order to serve employees, students, residents, commuters, and others who generally stay at a site for longer than two hours. - 1.
-Requirement Thresholds.
-Long-Term Bicycle Parking shall be provided when any of the following occur: - a.
-When required per California Green Building Standards Code, as may be amended. - 2.
+Long-term bicycle parking shall be provided in order to serve employees, students, residents, commuters, and others who generally stay at a site for longer than two hours.

+- 1. Requirement Thresholds.
+Long-Term Bicycle Parking shall be provided when - 1. required by the California Green Building Standards Code, as may be amended. - 2.
 Number of Spaces Required.
-Refer to Table 15-2028-D. - 3.
+Refer to Table 15-2429-D. - 3.
 Location. - a.
 Long-term bicycle parking must be located on the same lot as the use it serves, unless an alternative agreement is approved to the satisfaction of the Director.
 The signed statement shall be in the form of a covenant prepared by the City, and shall be recorded with the County Recorder. - b.
-In parking garages, long-term bicycle parking shall be proximate to the entrance of the garage.

-- 4. Covered Stalls.
+In parking garages, long-term bicycle parking shall be proximate to the entrance of the garage. - 4.
+Covered Stalls.
 Covered stalls shall be: - a.
 Inside buildings, in a bike room or clearly designated area; - b.
 Under roof overhangs or awnings; - c.
 In bicycle lockers; or - d.
 Within or under other structures. - 5.
 Anchoring and Security.
 Long-term bicycle parking must be in: - a.
 A permanently anchored rack or stand inside a building.
 Racks shall be either an inverted "U", a bike hitch, a swerve rack, or per the City's qualified product list.
 Racks may serve multiple bicycle parking spaces; - b.
 An enclosed permanently anchored bicycle locker; or - c.
 A fenced, covered, locked, or guarded bicycle storage area or room. - 6.
-Size and Accessibility.
-Each bicycle parking space shall be a minimum of 30 inches in width and 6 feet in length and shall be accessible without moving another bicycle.
+Size and Accessibility. - a.
+Each bicycle parking space shall be a minimum of 30 inches in width and six feet in length and shall be accessible without moving another bicycle. - b.
 Two feet of clearance shall be provided between bicycle parking spaces and adjacent walls, poles, landscaping, street furniture, drive aisles, and pedestrian ways and at least five feet from vehicle parking spaces. - 7.
 Vehicle Parking Reduction.
-Should an applicant seek to install bicycle lockers for an existing development, they may reduce vehicle parking to less than the prescribed number in this Code to accommodate bicycle lockers.
-Should the bicycle lockers cause a reduction in vehicle parking spaces to less than what is prescribed in this Code, an exemption (i.e., Variance or Deviation) for the vehicle parking shall not be required. - C. Showers and Changing Rooms.
+Should an applicant seek to install bicycle lockers for an existing development, they may reduce vehicle parking to less than the prescribed number in this Code in order to accommodate them.
+In such an instance, an exemption (i.e., Variance or Deviation) for the reduced vehicle parking shall not be required. - C. Showers and Changing Rooms.
 Showers and Changing Room(s) for employees that engage in active modes of transportation are required per the following standards. - 1.
 Requirement Thresholds.
 New office development greater than 20,000 square feet.
 The 20,000 square foot minimum applies to single buildings. - 2.
 Number of Showers Required.
-Refer to Table 15-2028-C(2).
+Refer to Table 15-2429-C-2.

-TABLE 15-2028-C(2): EMPLOYEE SHOWERS REQUIRED FOR NEW CONSTRUCTION Land Use Classification Showers and Changing Rooms Required Office Less than 20,000 sq. ft.: None More than 20,000 sq. ft.: 1
+TABLE 15-2029-C-2: EMPLOYEE SHOWERS REQUIRED FOR NEW CONSTRUCTION Land Use Classification Showers and Changing Rooms Required Office Less than 20,000 sq. ft.: None More than 20,000 sq. ft.: 1